California, Maryland weekly real estate update - NewsBreak

 California, Maryland weekly real estate update

-“While rates were still lower than they were four weeks ago, they remained high enough to still suppress refinance activity,” Kan said.
+The dual forces of inflated home values and higher interest rates threaten to pinch Americans looking to get into a new home.
+And overall those same Americans are not seeing their wages increase at nearly the same level as other goods and services, housing included.
+The Fed has argued it must raise rates dramatically to cool the red-hot U.S. economy and prevent further price inflation.

-The Federal Reserve meets next week and could announce a new increase for its main borrowing rate.
-On Thursday, Freddie Mac, the mortgage buyer, reported a 30-year rate of 5.23%.
-The average rate had not risen above 5% in over a decade before April 2022.
+And it is cooling.
+Home sales have been dropping month after month as the Fed has raised rates, and the market is expected to slow even further over the remainder of 2022.
+Big real estate firms are announcing massive layoffs this week – an indication that industry leaders see slower growth ahead.

-To help you stay current on the market, ZeroDown compiled a weekly real estate market report in California, MD metro area using data from Redfin .
-Statistics are as of the four weeks ending June 5, 2022.
-Metros with more than 50 homes sold during this time period were considered for metro-level rankings for each statistic.
+ZeroDown compiled a weekly real estate market report in California, MD metro area using data from Red f in .
+Statistics are as of the week of June 12, 2022.

 Median sales price